Symptoms of a Meniscus Injury

 Grinding, Popping, Clicking, or Locking

 These symptoms can range from being annoying to downright painful and can last a few seconds or be persistent for a few weeks.
 Joint locking occurs when the fragment of torn meniscus does not work its way out of being lodged between your femur and tibia resulting in an inability to straighten or bend your knee.
-This can be painful and may cause weakness in the knee of 'giving way' or snaps, clicks, catches or jerks in the knee.
+This can be painful and may cause weakness in the knee or in some instances a 'giving way' or snaps, clicks, catches and/or jerks in the knee.
 You may have to manually move or manipulate your knee to get relief.

 There tend to be 4 stages of symptoms dependent on the type of meniscus injury you experience.